 Ativan (lorazepam) is a class of psychoactive drugs designed to help with chemical imbalances in the brain.
 You might also hear it as a sedative-hypnotic or anxiolytic medication.
 Moreover, Ativan belongs to a class of medications called benzodiazepines.
 Many have been addicted to this drug and require Ativan detox to function normally again and avoid side effects that bring health risks.
 Ativan addiction should not be taken lightly because all forms of substance abuse can lead to serious impairment.

 Ativan is the brand name available in the US for lorazepam.
 Loraz, another brand name for lorazepam, has been terminated in the US.
 Ativan is obtainable in generic form; however, you need a prescript from your doctor.

 Ativan is a DEA-controlled drug.
 The active ingredient lorazepam is a DEA Schedule IV controlled substance.
 Given that, substances in the DEA Schedule IV have a low potential for abuse relative to substances in Schedule III.
-The DEA also classifies Ativan as Depressants.
+The DEA also classifies Ativan as Depressant.
 Moreover, the street names for Benzodiazepines, including Ativan, are Benzos, Downers, Nerve Pills, and Tranks.